-Factor 9 considers the proximity of the nearest 10 non-farm dwellings as a general indicator of a development trend counter to continued agricultural use of the subject site-an existing land use incompatibility with production agriculture and an incompatibility with livestock facilities vis-a-vis the Illinois Livestock Management Facilities Act (510 ILCS 77/ et seq.)
+Factor 9 considers the proximity of the nearest 10 non-farm dwellings as a general indicator of an existing land use incompatibility with production agriculture and an incompatibility with livestock facilities vis-a-vis the Illinois Livestock Management Facilities Act (510 ILCS 77/ et seq.)

-A non-farm dwelling is generally defined as a dwelling located on a lot less than 35 acres.
-An exception to this standard would be when information is provided to the Zoning Board of Appeals to indicate that a dwelling is part of on-site agricultural operations or otherwise qualifying as a farm dwelling.
+In Champaign County, it is generally assumed that a dwelling located on a lot less than 35 acres is a non-farm dwelling, unless information provided as part of the public record to the Zoning Board of Appeals indicates that a dwelling is part of on-site agricultural operations or otherwise qualifying as a farm dwelling.

-The defined term for Farm Dwelling is shown below:
+The defined term for Non-Farm Dwelling is shown below: